ArnoNowatzky/commonmodulesprototype/clients/java/readme.md

-Project contains client implementations for a WAWI implemented in Java (like Jump)
+Project contains client implementations for a WAWI implemented in Java (like Jump).

+To use it as manual showcase step to folder showcase and start all necessary infrastructure like database, event broker, oauth implementation